The Yuri's Night Celebration at the National Air and Space Museum is sold out. No tickets will be available at the door.

 Enjoy paired food and beer tastings of five Ninkasi beers, culminating with a taste of Ground Control, a barrel aged imperial stout fermented with the Ale yeast that went to space and back.
 Hear stories about the Ninkasi Space Program from Ninkasi’s brewer and co-founder Jamie Floyd and learn about human spaceflight from museum curator Cathy Lewis.
 Test your knowledge with space and beer themed trivia.
 And dance to a DJ surrounded by artifacts related to Yuri Gagarin and other space explorers.

-Tickets cost $45 per person and must be purchased in advance using the ticket form below.
+Tickets are SOLD OUT.
+Tickets cost $45 per person.
 Each ticket includes five beer tastings and food pairings.

 Must be 21 or older to attend.